equal care and support worker

 Location

 Throughout the Calder Valley, including Halifax, Sowerby Bridge, Hebden Bridge and Todmorden, plus the surrounding villages and countryside.
-Our office is based in Halifax near the train station and you will need to visit from time to time.
+Our office is based in the Birchcliffe Centre in Hebden Bridge and you will need to visit from time to time.

 Hours

-The basic hours are 37.5 hours per week and our employed roles all involve either alternating or regular weekends with some evenings, and we are open to both full and part time employment in this role.
+The basic hours for employed staff are 37.5 hours per week and our employed roles all involve either alternating or regular weekends with some evenings, and we are open to both full and part time employment in this role.

 Fixed hours and times you will work are agreed as part of building your employment contract together.
 We want your hours to fit in with your life commitments and we understand these are different for everybody.